froobtheob/the-one-ring-guide/content/character setup and rules/war gear/weapons/great spear.md

-The longest of spears, designed for two-handed use in melee, unsuitable for throwing.
+The longest of [[spears]], designed for two-handed use in melee, unsuitable for throwing.